makyo/writing/posts/tasting/_posts/2016-04-01-new-american-absinthe.markdown

 When the soldiers, who had been drinking absinthe for years, brought the liquor back to Paris, it took off, notably among those involved with art and literature:

-> Manet painted absinthe themes, and his friend Charles Baudilaire drank absinthe[...].
+> Manet painted absinthe themes, and his friend Charles Baudelaire drank absinthe[...].
 Verlaine and Rimbaud seem to have drunk absinthe more or less continuously.
 Van Gogh drank it.
 Poe drank it.
 Degas drank absinthe in the cafes and then painted absinthe, stirring up a scandal in London.
 There was something about light seen through an absinthe intoxication that seemed to feed the impressionists.
 Henri Toulouse-Lautrec drank absinthe and painted it frequently.
 Paul Gaugin liked absinthe and was somehow able to continue drinking it even in Tahiti.
 Alfred Jarry called absinthe "Holy Water", and his friend Pablo Picasso painted pictures of absinthe a number of times.
 Jack London liked absinthe.
 >
-> What other psychotropic concoction, excepting perhaps wine, has produced as large a pody of laudatory poems in the last two thousand years as has absinthe?
+> What other psychotropic concoction, excepting perhaps wine, has produced as large a body of laudatory poems in the last two thousand years as has absinthe?
 >
 > -- Dale Pendell, in *Pharmako/Poeia*

 So when did the tide turn against absinthe?

 There were two events that worked against absinthe as time went on.
 The first was the defense of a man named Lanfrey in 1906, used in his trial for the murder of his wife and family.
 He drank a bottle of wine, a bottle of brandy, and several glasses of absinthe every day, but claimed that it was absinthe which made him crazy enough to kill his family.
-Unlike the famed "twinky defense" used in the murders of Harvey Milk and George Moscone, the jury didn't buy it, and Lanfrey was convicted.
+Unlike the famed "Twinkie defense" used in the murders of Harvey Milk and George Moscone, the jury didn't buy it, and Lanfrey was convicted.
 However, this served as fuel for the growing temperance movement.

 The second event was World War I.  As though confused as to why the troops were failing, charging head on against machine guns, absinthe was banned in France by the military.
 The officers were confused as to why the troops didn't have enough "vital spirit", so absinthe took the blame.
 Its downfall had been coming, however, as the French soldiers picked up a taste for cocktails and mixed drinks -- rather than absinthe -- from their American counterparts.